PLorei/Personal-Site/README.md

  * On all other pages always shows
 * Updated header link font (Montserrat)
 * Added transition to make text gold when hovering on header links
+* Used updated getStyles() prototype to conditionally add page-specific stylesheets based on the URL

 ###Footer Updates
 * Used new getScripts() prototype to conditionally add page-specific JavaScript based on the URL